tropicandid/github-action-demo/README.md

 2. Script performs encoding and formatting of payload and header attrs and submits post request.

 ### Instructions
-If you came here and took a look, please commend your favorite flavor of Ice cream in the issues. :D
+If you came here and took a look, please comment your favorite flavor of Ice cream in the issues. :D